riceissa/spaced-inbox/README.md

 ## Why not just use Anki?

+(Note as of 2023-01-12: I've significantly changed the note-selection algorithm during reviews, so I think using Anki would give a significantly different and worse-in-my-opinion experience.
+That's the most important reason to not use Anki, in my opinion.
+But I'll leave the text below, which were my old reasons for not using Anki.)

 There are two senses in which one might "use Anki":

 1. Add notes directly to Anki using the Anki interface, and review using Anki: